AequilibraE/aequilibrae/docs/source/usageexamples.rst

     result.skims.copy('path/to/desired/folder/file_name.aem')

+.. _comprehensive_traffic_assignment_case:

 Traffic assignment
 ~~~~~~~~~~~~~~~~~~

-A simple example of assignment of
+A simple example of assignment

 ::

     assig = TrafficAssignment()

+    # If you want to know which assignment algorithms are available:
+    assig.algorithms_available()

+    # If you want to know which Volume-Delay functions are available
+    assig.vdf.functions_available()

     # The first thing to do is to add at list of traffic classes to be assigned
     assig.set_classes([assigclass])

     # Then we set the volume delay function
-    assig.set_vdf("BPR")
+    assig.set_vdf("BPR")  # This is not case-sensitive

     # And its parameters
     assig.set_vdf_parameters({"alpha": "alpha", "beta": "beta"})

+    # If you don't have parameters in the network, but rather global ones
+    # assig.set_vdf_parameters({"alpha": 0.15, "beta": 4})

     # The capacity and free flow travel times as they exist in the graph
     assig.set_capacity_field("capacity")